The scale of the market

 - Self-directed ISA and SIPP investors

-- Trading app users
+- Commission-free trading app users

 - Employee shareholders

 Retail investors now account for 20–35% of daily trading volume[6] in the UK — a significant increase over the past decade, driven by commission-free trading apps and broader access to market information.
+The FCA estimates 35% of UK adults hold investments, with 19% holding shares in listed companies specifically.[17]

 Why this matters